voliol/universal-pokemon-randomizer/README.md

 ## What it can do right now:

-- Currently, this branch can randomize palettes of Ruby(U), Emerald(U), and Fire Red (U)(1.0 Squirrels).
+- It can randomize palettes of all vanilla Gen I and Gen II games.

+- It can randomize palettes of all vanilla Gen III games.

+- There is a framework to randomize palettes of all Gens IV-V games, but both generations require palette description files, and better support for forms.

-  All parts of Artemis251's system are implemented, including the "sibling colors".
+- All parts of Artemis251's system are implemented, including the "sibling colors".
-  Other games in Gens III-V can also be supported, but require palette description files and/or offsets.

 - Some parts of Artemis251's system have been changed/replaced, most notably colors are not dictated by just the basic Pokémon, but later evolutions that gain/lose/change types may have their colors reflect this, as well as their relation to the prevo.
   Randomized evolution lines are also supported.

-- It can randomize palettes of all vanilla Gen I and Gen II games.

 - Sprites are dumped when you open a rom, so palettes can be viewed quickly.
   See the Pokemon-sprite-dump folder.

 - It can read .png/.bmp files and convert them into formats that can be inserted into Gen III-V games.

-## What needs to be done:
+## What is planned to be done before migration:

 - Better handling of unorthodox types like fairy (and types at all).
 What colors should be used when they are not based on Pokémon types?

-- Offsets for normal palettes, shiny palettes, and backsprites for Gen III ROMs.
-There was an automated method for normal palettes I commented out due to not understanding it, it should be investigated whether it is superior to manual offsets or can be removed.
+- A working GUI, instead of setting settings in Randomizer.java.

+## What lies further into the future (after a migration to ZX):

+- Supporting Pokémon forms.

 - Palette description files for most games, though I might be "finished" before doing all of them as it is a lot of manual work.
 DP is prioritized as I did some of it during an earlier/unpublished/crappy attempt at porting Artemis251's system.
+Note there is a developer tool for making palette description files.

+- Image reading (from file) / writing (to ROM) framework for all Gens.
+See GRAPHICS_GUIDE.md.

-- Documentation and credits could be improved.
+- Documentation and credits could always be improved.

 - Various other things to be touched up in the framework.
 I'm quite new to Java/programming at a higher level so many of my TODO's are about best practices/patterns and such.

-## What lies further into the future:

- - Porting/pushing this framework to the main active branches of the UPR, brentspector's branch and hopefully ZX, though I do not know if they take full features like this.
-Supporting Pokémon forms would come at this point.

- - A working GUI, instead of setting settings in Randomizer.java.

- - Image reading (from file) / writing (to ROM) framework for all Gens.
-See GRAPHICS_GUIDE.md.

 **The rest of the readme is from the version of the Randomizer this was branched from:**